despresc/pandoc-metaparsing/README.md

-All of this does mean that our class `FromValue` is somewhat incompatible with the Pandoc class `ToMetaValue` in that `Char`, `Inline`, and `Block` cannot be made instances of the latter class and satisfy
+All of this does mean that our class `FromValue` is somewhat incompatible with the Pandoc class `ToMetaValue` in that `Char`, `Inline`, and `Block` cannot be made instances of the latter class while keeping the `runParseValue . toMetaValue = pure` behaviour.